Muzeum is the storefront location of the Great Canadian Roadshow.

 Rare or Collectible Pieces

 Great Canadian Roadshow employs a team of trained experts who provide evaluations at no additional cost in order to assist you with determining a fair market value.
 Manufacturers around the world use markings, engravings and specific stamps to identify the piece they crafted.
-These markings can wear off over time, or in some cases, even be replicated, which makes it difficult for some buyers to determine the level of purity and a fair value.
-Here at the Great Canadian Roadshow our staff are fully trained with industry standard tools, such as the X-Ray Fluorescence (XRF) analyzer and other various spectrometers, which help determine the purity of our lots.
+These markings can wear off over time, or in some cases, even be replicated, which makes it difficult to determine the level of purity and a fair value.
+Our staff are fully trained with industry standard tools, such as the X-Ray Fluorescence (XRF) analyzer and other various spectrometers, which help determine the purity of our lots.

 Item-specific characteristics may potentially increase the value of your gold, silver or platinum piece.
 These specific characteristics such as diamonds and brand name companies are taken into consideration when determining if your piece has a greater value rather than its raw metal value.